This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 December

-Explaining the meaning and origin of Shiwasu!
+The meaning and origin of Shiwasu!
 Japanese customs and the reason for being so busy

-As a custom, it is centered around preparations for the new year and can be said to be a uniquely Japanese tradition .
+As a custom, it is centered around preparations for the new year, and can be said to be a uniquely Japanese tradition .

-New Year's Eve customs and meanings: Introducing the origins of toshikoshi soba noodles and the New Year's Eve bell
+New Year's Eve customs and meanings: Introducing the origins of Toshikoshi soba noodles and the New Year's Eve bell

 New Year's Eve is December 31st, a special day that symbolizes the end of the year .
 On this day, it is customary to eat toshikoshi soba noodles, with the long, thin noodles symbolizing a wish for longevity .